 Fuel Modification Project Continues

-BC Wildfire Management crews are continuing a fire hazard fuel modification project in a section of Rose Valley Regional Park, above Bear Creek Road.
+As crew members are available, BC Wildfire Management is continuing a fire hazard fuel modification project in a section of Rose Valley Regional Park, above Bear Creek Road.
 Please watch for crews working and obey any trail closures.
 View News Release and Project Area Map

 Rose Valley Regional Park is 250-hectares of land left in its natural state and for conservation of the unique Okanagan ecosystems within.